 As indicated, full rule-consequentialism consists in rule-consequentialist answers to three questions.
 The first is, what makes acts morally wrong?
 The second is, what procedure should agents use to make their moral decisions?
 The third is, what are the conditions under which moral sanctions such as blame, guilt, and praise are appropriate?

-As we have seen, the answer that full rule-consequentialists give to the question about decision procedure is the same as other kinds of consequentialist give to that question.
+As we have seen, the answer that full rule-consequentialists give to the question about decision procedure is much like the answer that other kinds of consequentialist give to that question.
 So let us focus on the points of contrast, i.e., the other two questions.
 These two questions — about what makes acts wrong and about when sanctions are appropriate — are more tightly connected than sometimes realized.

 Indeed, J.S.
 Mill, one of the fathers of consequentialism, affirmed their tight connection:

 We do not call anything wrong, unless we mean to imply that a person ought to be punished in some way or other for doing it; if not by law, by the opinion of his fellow creatures; if not by opinion, by the reproaches of his own conscience.
 (1861: ch.
 5, para.
 14)

 Let us assume that Mill took “ought to be punished, at least by one’s own conscience if not by others” to be roughly the same as “blameworthy”.
 With this assumption in hand, we can interpret Mill as tying wrongness tightly to blameworthiness.
 In a moment, we can consider what follows if Mill is mistaken that wrongness is tied tightly to blameworthiness.
 First, let us consider what follows if Mill is correct that wrongness is tied tightly to blameworthiness.

 Consider the following argument, whose first premise comes from Mill: